 #2 General Hydroponics Waterfarm Complete Hydroponic System Grow Kit

-The Waterfarm Hydroponics System utilizes a pump to carry nutrient rich water from the reservoir upwards to a drip system.
-The drip system distributes the solution to the growing chamber.
+The Waterfarm Hydroponics System utilizes a pump to carry nutrient-rich water from the reservoir upwards to a drip system.
+The drip watering system distributes the solution to the growing chamber.

-You can add a small piece of air stone into the reservoir in order to improve oxygenation.
+You can add a small piece of air stone into the reservoir to improve oxygenation.
 This helps the plants to grow at a steady pace.

 - It is a plug and plays design that is easy to use

-- Drip ring uses nutrient film technique effectively
+- Drip ring uses a nutrient film technique (NFT) effectively

 - Large gallon reservoir capacity